Atnic/laravel-email-verfication/readme.md

 ## Advance Usage

 In `User` model you can add `$emailVerificationTimeout` using integer value that define how much time in minutes user can logged in even when their email is unverified yet.
-You can notify them that their email is not verified and can click this link to resend email verfication. `route('verify_email', [ 'email' => 'some_email' ])`.
+You can notify them that their email is not verified and can click this link to resend email verfication. `route('verify_email.resend', [ 'email' => 'some_email' ])`.
 The default is 0, so user can't be login if email is not verified.

 ## Security Vulnerabilities